liquidctl/liquidctl/docs/developer/protocol/aquacomputer.md

 Aquacomputer devices share the same HID report philosophy:

 * A sensor report with ID `0x01` is sent every second to the host, detailing current sensor readings
+* A HID feature report with ID `0x03` contains the device settings which can be requested, modified and written back to the device
 * A control/configuration report that can be requested and sent back to the device, controlling its settings and mode of operation.
 Contains a CRC-16/USB checksum in the last two bytes
 * A save report, which is always constant and is sent after a configuration report (the devices seem to work fine without it, but the official software always sends it)